+G. Modification:

 - 1. Ownership Changes: Each participating property owner shall report any change in ownership of the solar energy system to the Zoning Administrator.
 The change in ownership shall be reported within sixty (60) days of it occurring and include new contact information. - 2.
-Minor Amendments: Minor amendments to approved Development Plans Solar Energy Systems which do not involve an increase in height, area, bulk or intensity of the solar energy system; a reduction in yards; or the addition of driveways or access points may be authorized by the Zoning Administrator without a public hearing, if the requested minor amendments do not adversely impact the purpose or intent of the overall development.
-Minor amendments authorized by the Zoning Administrator shall be reported, in writing, to the Plan Commission at the next regular meeting of the Plan Commission. - 3.
-Major Amendments: If the Zoning Administrator determines that the proposed modification may adversely impact the purpose or intent of the overall development or overall area; if the proposed modification includes an increase in area by five percent (5%) or more; or for any reason the Zoning Administrator believes additional review is necessary, the applicant shall be required to file a new application for Development Plan Solar Energy System.

-H. Additional Approvals:

-- 1. On-Premises Scale: Upon approval of a Development Plan Solar Energy System, a noncommercial system with generation of 40kW or more to meet or offset on-premise demands shall be eligible to obtain an Improvement Location Permit. - 2.
-Utility Scale: Upon approval of a Development Plan Solar Energy System, a commercial solar energy system shall begin the process of rezoning to the CSO District using Zoning Map Amendment (Rezoning) process per Section 9.XX.
+Minor Amendments: Amendments to approved Development Plans Solar Energy System which do not involve an increase in height, acreage, or intensity of the solar energy system; do not involve a smaller setback; do not involve additional parcels; or do not involve the addition of driveways or access points shall be considered minor amendments.
+Requests for approval of minor amendments shall be made in writing to the Zoning Administrator and considered for approval by the Plan Commission at a regular meeting at least sixty (60) days after the minor amendment request is submitted to the Zoning Administrator. - 3.
+Major Amendments: Amendments to approved Development Plans Solar Energy System which involve any increase in height, acreage, or intensity; involve smaller setbacks; involve additional parcels; involve additional access or driveways; or are determined by the Zoning Administrator to have the potential to impact the purpose or intent of the development or area or if the Zoning Administrator believes additional review is necessary, the applicant shall be required to file a new application for Development Plan Solar Energy System to the Development Plan Committee.
+Once found favorable, the new application shall move to the Plan Commission for Public Hearing and decision. - H. Additional Approvals: - 1.
+On-Premises Scale: Upon approval of a Development Plan Solar Energy System, a noncommercial system with generation of 40kW or more to meet or offset on-premise demands shall be eligible to obtain an Improvement Location Permit. - 2.
+Utility Scale: Upon approval of a Development Plan Solar Energy System, a commercial solar energy system shall begin the process of rezoning to the CSO District using Zoning Map Amendment (Rezoning) process per Section 9.XX. - I. Post Construction: - 1.
+As-Built Survey: An as-built survey verifying all setbacks have been met shall be provided to the Zoning Administrator prior to the Certificate of Completion being issued for the project. - 2.

-Post Construction:

-- 1. As-Built Survey: An as-built survey verifying all setbacks have been met shall be provided to the Zoning Administrator prior to the Certificate of Completion being issued for the project. - 2.
 Surety Updates: The owner/operator shall update the cost estimate for decommissioning the commercial solar energy system every five (5) years and provided an updated surety reflective of the updated amount. - 3.
-Liability Insurance Reporting: The owner operator shall provide the Zoning Administrator with a Certificate of Liability Insurance each year.
+Liability Insurance Reporting: The owner /operator shall provide the Zoning Administrator with a Certificate of Liability Insurance each year.